m44rtn/xenops/readme.md

 Xenops is a tool that can help with incrementing the version number in a file for your project.
 It assumes the file uses the C standard for defining values `#define NAME <value>` but it doesn't matter if it's actually a C file or not (a txt file for example, would work too).

+This tool is written for the Linux terminal.

 ## What it can change
 Xenops can change the BUILD/MINOR/MAJOR numbers in a file.
 It cannot do both at the same time yet, so you have to run both commands seperately like this: